‘A City Pageant in Olden Times’, Panel by Frank Brangwen, Skinners’ Hall

 SAINT AND LONDONER

-The Becket Pageant of 2022 will take its inspiration from an historic Becket Pageant which was performed in 1519, four hundred years after Thomas Becket’s birth on Cheapside, while he was still Patron Saint of London.
+The Becket Pageant of 2022 was inspired by an historic Becket Pageant which was performed in 1519, four hundred years after Thomas Becket’s birth on Cheapside, while he was still Patron Saint of London.

 From the extensive work done by scholars including Professor Anne Lancashire, (editor of the comprehensive three volume edition of the Records of Early English Drama covering the medieval period) we know that this would have been a processional entertainment moving through the principal streets of the City, with large numbers of porters bearing wood and canvas boards above the crowds which supported a number of ‘tableaux vivants’ (moving narrative pictures or dumbshows) performed by guildsmen, child actors and a small number of professional actors on horseback.
 The procession continued well into the night with torches lighting the way.